MewsSystems/gitbook-connector-api/operations/serviceoverbookinglimits.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.

 Deletes service overbooking limits that exactly match the specified conditions.
 This operation is intended to be used alongside `serviceOverbookingLimits/set`.
 The specified conditions must be met exactly.
 The time interval, however, does not need to correspond to an existing service overbooking limit in the system, instead the API uses a splicing algorithm to work out how to divide up any existing service overbooking limit to meet the specified time interval.
-Past overbooking limits cannot be cleared outside of `EditableHistoryInterval`.
+Past overbooking limits cannot be cleared outside of `OperationalEditableHistoryInterval`.
 Care is needed to specify `FirstTimeUnitStartUtc` and `LastTimeUnitStartUtc` in the correct format - see [Datetimes](../guidelines/serialization.md#datetimes).
 This operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request